BiffBangPow/silverstripe-elementmodule-template/README.md

 Code should be added in the `src`directory, following PSR autoloading guidelines for namespaces, directory structure, etc.

 No front-end assets have been included, It is anticipated that these would be generated on a per-project basis, and would be added to the element within the overridden template used in the theme.
+The requirements API should be used for adding element-specific assets to assist in front-end loading performance